Wald tests of singular hypotheses

 If $Y$ is multivariate normal, then the asymptotic covariance matrix has the entries

 In the singular case with $\theta_{13}=\theta_{14}=\theta_{23}=\theta_{24}=0$, we have thus

 which again is a Kronecker product.
-We remark that $\Sigma(\Theta)$ would also be a Kronecker product if we had started with an elliptical distribution instead of the normal, compare \citet[eqn.~(2.1)]{iwashita:1994}, or if $(Y_1,Y_2)$ and $(Y_3,Y_4)$ were independent in the data-generating distribution.
+We remark that $\Sigma(\Theta)$ would also be a Kronecker product if we had started with an elliptical distribution instead of the normal, compare Iwashita and Siotani \cite{iwashita1994}, equation (2.1), or if $(Y_1,Y_2)$ and $(Y_3,Y_4)$ were independent in the data-generating distribution.

 As we show next, in the singular case, the Kronecker structure of the two matrices $A$ and $\Sigma(\Theta)$ gives a limiting distribution of the Wald statistic for the tetrad that does not depend on the block-diagonal covariance matrix $\Theta$.